Vladimir R. Legoyda: Church activities

 From 2009 to 2015 Legoyda worked as the Chairman of the Holy Synod Information Department.
 It was the first time in history when a layman served as Chair of the department.

-In 2009 he became a member of the Holy Synod Biblical-Theological Commission.
-In 2010 he became a member of the Patriarchal Council for culture.
+In 2009, he joined the Holy Synod Biblical-Theological Commission.
+In 2010, he became a member of the Patriarchal Council for Culture.
 In 2011 he began serving as Secretary of the Supreme Church Council of Russian Orthodox Church.
 In 2011 he became a member of the Patriarchal Commission on Family Matters, Protection of Motherhood and Childhood.
 From 2006 to 2008 he was a member of the working group who prepared the draft "The Russian Orthodox Church's Basic Teaching on Human Dignity, Freedom and Rights".

 In 2015 Legoyda began serving as Chair of the Holy Synod Department for Church's Society and Mass Mediа Relations.

 11 September 2019 in connection with the decision of Patriarch Kirill to dismiss the head of the press service of the Patriarch of Moscow and all Rus', priest Alexander Volkov, was appointed interim head of this unit.